HOW COLOURS INFLUENCE CONSUMERS

 While tests show that colours like red actually increase blood pressure, blue has the opposite physiological effect.
 In the world of brands, red is a retail colour used to attract attention.
 Blue is a corporate colour used to communicate stability, for example, Coca-Cola red and IBM blue.

 Keep in mind also that all colours are not created equal in the eye of the beholder.
 Colours on the red end of the spectrum are focused slightly in front of the retinas in your eyes.
 Therefore, a red colour appears to move toward your eyes while you’re looking at it.
-Colours on the blue end of the spectrum, on the other hand, are focused slightly behind the retinas in your eyes.
+On the other hand, colours on the blue end of the spectrum are focused slightly behind the retinas in your eyes.
 A blue colour appears to move away from you.

 THE GROWTH OF GREEN